Elo-Ven/TTTS/README.md

 ### How to import an existing profile

-To import a pre-made profile, download the profile file and rename it to `ttts-config.js`.
-Then place it in the ttts folder, overwriting the existing copy of `ttts-config.js`.
+To import a pre-made profile, download the profile file and rename it to `ttts-profile.js`.
+Then place it in the ttts folder, overwriting the existing copy of `ttts-profile.js`.

 Then open your game and the new settings will be automatically applied.

 ### How to create a new profile

-Open `ttts-config.js` in a suitable text editor and then remove the `//` from the beginning of the line to enable an option.
+Open `ttts-profile.js` in a suitable text editor and then remove the `//` from the beginning of the line to enable an option.
 Then change the value to have it always applied.

 In the case of Pitch, Rate and Voice, these options act as default settings and can be overridden in-game using the settings popup.

 ```
-var tttsConfig = {
+var tttsProfile = {
-    //container: '#passages',
-    //pitch: 1,
+    //pitch: 1.5,
-    //rate: 1.0,
+    //rate: 1.5,
-    //silence: ['.link-internal'],
-    //trigger: ['.link-internal'],
     //voice: 0,
-    //volume: 1,
+    //volume: 0.5,
+    //
+    //container: '#example',
+    //debug: true,
+    //overwriteParams: ['trigger'],
+    //silence: ['.example'],
+    //trigger: ['.example'],
+    //triggerIgnore: ['.example'],
 };
 ```